Fed poised to attack inflation with another interest rate hike

 Issued on:

-Washington (AFP) – The Federal Reserve is set to announce another big interest rate increase on Wednesday, the fourth this year, in its ongoing battle to tamp down price pressures that have been squeezing American families.
+Washington (AFP) – The Federal Reserve opened on Wednesday the second day of its policy meeting where it is set to announce another big interest rate increase, the fourth this year, in its ongoing battle to tamp down price pressures squeezing American families.

-US central bankers are hoping that their aggressive stance will start to cool red-hot inflation that topped nine percent in June, the highest in more than 40 years, without derailing the world's largest economy.
+US central bankers are hoping their aggressive stance will cool red-hot inflation that topped nine percent in June, the highest in more than 40 years, without derailing the world's largest economy.

-President Joe Biden is paying the political cost for surging prices, which he blames mostly on Russia's war in Ukraine, which has sent global food and energy prices soaring.
+President Joe Biden is facing political costs for surging prices, which he blames mostly on the Russian invasion of Ukraine that has sent global food and energy prices soaring.

-Biden insists the American economy will avoid a recession, but even as his approval ratings have cratered, he has supported the Fed in its battle to quell inflation.
+Biden insists the US economy will avoid a recession, but even as his approval ratings have cratered, he has supported the Fed in its battle to quell inflation.

 Fed Chair Jerome Powell and others have made it clear they are willing to risk a downturn and will keep raising interest rates until they see clear evidence inflation is moving back towards the two percent goal.